MudithDShetty/Computer_Vision_Robotic_Hand/README.md

 Formula:
 T= mg + ma
 We know that the force of tension is calculated using the formula T = mg + ma.

 ![image](https://github.com/MudithDShetty/Computer_Vision_Robotic_Hand/assets/128790888/a0aff258-d019-4874-9050-582c1e25ec87)

  # Semiconductor

 Semiconductors are the materials which have a conductivity between conductors  and non-conductors or insulators.
 Semiconductors can be compounds such as gallium arsenide or pure elements, such as germanium or silicon. semiconductor, any of a class of crystalline solids intermediate in electrical conductivity between a conductor and an insulator.
-Semiconductors are employed in the manufacture of various kinds of electronic devices, including diodes, transistors, and integrated circuits
+Semiconductors are employed in the manufacture of various kinds of electronic devices, including diodes, transistors, and integrated circuits.

 ![image](https://github.com/MudithDShetty/Computer_Vision_Robotic_Hand/assets/128790888/be392f87-c04d-4528-9747-c0fb67ffd629)